American Foxhound Eye Health – Conditions & Solutions From Vet

 Additionally, the breed’s long, droopy eyelids can create a pocket where debris can collect, increasing the risk of eye infections.
 Furthermore, these eyelids can sometimes roll inwards, a condition known as entropion, causing the eyelashes to scrape against the cornea and potentially lead to ulcers or other serious eye problems.

 As a dog parent, it’s important to understand these breed-specific eye health issues.
 Regular check-ups, including a thorough eye exam, are crucial in catching any potential problems early.
 As with all aspects of your Foxhound’s health, prevention is always the best approach.
-So, let’s dive deeper into the common eye issues your American Foxhound might face, and explore ways to keep their eyes healthy and bright.
+So, let’s discuss the common eye issues your American Foxhound might face, and explore ways to keep their eyes healthy and bright.

 eye problems american foxhound eye health